Melanie Joy: Theory of Carnism

 Joy introduced the term carnism in a 2001 article published in Satya, initially receiving little attention.
 The concept was revisited by her 2009 book Why We Love Dogs, Eat Pigs, and Wear Cows.
 Her ideas influenced subsequent studies of what has come to be known as the meat paradox—the apparent inconsistency in common attitudes toward animals, wherein people may express affection towards some animals while eating others—and the cognitive dissonance it entails.
 A number of psychologists are supportive of Joy's beliefs concerning the influence of eating meat on attitudes toward animals.

 Activism

 Joy founded Carnism Awareness & Action Network (CAAN), later renamed Beyond Carnism, in 2010.
 According to a review by Animal Charity Evaluators, the organization uses public talks, media campaigns, video development, and activist training in an effort to shift the public conversation about meat mainly in the United States and Germany.
 The review judged CAAN's novel organizational strategies to be promising in terms of their potential to foster a sustained network of animal rights advocates, but noted that the relatively new group lacked a track record, and that the effects of its approach would be difficult to assess.

+Other Appearances

+In 2022, Joy co-hosted a podcast called Just Beings with actress Evanna Lynch.

+In 2024, Joy appeared in the British documentary film I Could Never Go Vegan.

+Awards

+In 2013, Joy won the Ahimsa Award for her work on global nonviolence.
+In her acceptance speech, she said, “Transforming carnism is not simply about changing behavior, but about shifting consciousness.
+It is about shifting from ignorance to awareness, from apathy to empathy, from callousness to compassion, from denial to truth – and from violence, to ahimsa.”